 Summary: Confessions

-Augustine's Confessions represent the first autobiographical work.
+Augustine’s Confessions is considered the first autobiographical work.

 1.